enoversum/LiveEnhancementSuite-12.3/README.md

 * **Buplicate** has a new shortcut (Ctrl + Shift + B) to allow for Bouncing to new track via Ctrl + B.

 ## New features:
 * **Close and fold:** Closing the window after loading the device (VST2/VST3 only), and folding the mini window in the device chain at the bottom.
-Can be used together or singular.
+Can be used together or individually.
 Just add ` -close` and/or ` -fold` (with a leading space) to the second line of your entries in `menuconfig.ini`.
 Both are optional.

 Example entry for a plugin: